wuodar/pytorch-hydra-example/README.md

 # Hydra example
 This repository acts as an example ML project that utilizes hydra configuration.
 Hydra provides yaml-based, hierarchical configuration with compositions and overrides built-in.
 `configs/` directory contains grouped configs for the code used in `src/` directory.
+You can modify, or add new configs based on your needs.

 Key features: